 The EPA was officially recognized by the government in 1974.
 Its member churches are required to obtain their own registration.
 None of them succeeded in doing this because the government has not approved any of the applications.
-In 2013, the EPA had to re-apply for recognition after a new NGO law was introduced.
+In 2013, the EPA had to reapply for recognition after a new NGO law was introduced.
 However, the government has still not responded to this application, leaving the EPA in legal limbo.

-Pressure on Christians rose in 2023, with several Christians being prosecuted and sentenced on charges of proselytizing and conducting religious services without permission.
+Pressure remained high during the WWL 2025 reporting period, with several Christians being prosecuted and sentenced on charges of proselytizing and conducting religious services without permission.